plasne/SAP-receiver-func/README.md

 As mentioned in the schema section above, it is possible for a document to contain more than 1 document.
 The _selector_ determines where the document or documents will be located in the file.

+Consider that large numbers of documents in a file might require:

+-   setting FILES_PER_MESSAGE to a smaller value
+-   setting visibilityTimeout to a longer duration

 ## Partitioning

 When a IDOC file is received by the Receiver Function it must be written into a partition in the input container.
 The partition name is determed by the FOLDER_PERIOD and FOLDER_FORMAT.